Operator Splitting for Learning to Predict Equilibria in Convex Games: Proposed Method: Nash-FPNs

 \subsection{Forward propagation}

 Given the operator $T_{\Theta}(\cdot ; d)$, there are many algorithms for determining its fixed point $x_d^{\circ}$.
 Prior works \cite{ling2018game,li2020end} use Newton-style methods, which are fast for small-scale and sufficiently smooth problems.
 But they may scale poorly to high dimensions (\ie large $\mbox{dim}(\sC)$).
 We employ Krasnosel'ski\u{\i}-Mann (KM) iteration, which is the abstraction of splitting algorithms with low per-iteration computational and memory footprint.
 This is entirely analogous to the trade-off between first-order (\eg gradient descent, proximal-gradient) and second-order methods (\eg Newton) in high dimensional optimization; see \cite{ryu2022large} for further discussion.
-The next theorem provides a sufficient condition under which KM iteration converges. \begin{theorem} If $\sC^{1}$ and $\sC^2$ are as in \cref{thm:Use_DYS} and if a sequence $\{z^k\}$ is generated via $z^{k+1} = T_\Theta(z^k,d)$ for $T_\Theta$ in \eqref{eq: VI-DYS} with $F_\Theta$ cocoercive, then $P_{\sC_1}(z^k) \rightarrow x_d^\circ = \sN_{\Theta}(d)$. \end{theorem} We simplify the iterate updates for $T_\Theta$ in (\ref{eq: T-DYS-Param}) by introducing auxiliary sequences $\{x^k\}$ and $\{y^k\}$; see \Cref{alg: N-FPN-abstract}. \\
+The next theorem provides a sufficient condition under which KM iteration converges.
+As the proof is standard we relegate it to the supplemental material. \begin{theorem} \thmDysConvergence \end{theorem} We simplify the iterate updates for $T_\Theta$ in (\ref{eq: T-DYS-Param}) by introducing auxiliary sequences $\{x^k\}$ and $\{y^k\}$; see \Cref{alg: N-FPN-abstract}.